 MEET OUR PASTORS

-David Markle, Senior Pastor
+David Markle, lead Pastor

 David Markle is an Anderson native who connected with the Church of God through experience as an Anderson University undergraduate student.
 He completed college with a degree in Mathematics and Religion.

 His initial ministry assignments were in youth ministry in North Carolina and Indiana.
 Following graduation from seminary, David served with Church of God congregations in suburban Detroit and Indianapolis.
 Upon earning a doctor of ministry degree from Asbury Theological Seminary, he taught in the Religion and Christian Ministries department at Warner Pacific College in Portland, Oregon.

 He enjoys exploring new landscapes with his wife, Peggy; the ancient and vanishing practice of keeping a scorebook at baseball games; and reading an occasional biography.
 David and Peggy are the parents of Laura Markle (Keelan) Downton.